Architects of Sound: Frank Sinatra

-In recognition of their unparalleled contributions to the Motown genre, Gordy will receive the Architect of Sound: Vision Award and Robinson will receive the Architect of Sound: Artist Award.
-Selected by the Museum and its Board of Directors, the Architect of Sound Awards are dedicated to honoring those who are catalysts in changing the musical legacy of America, and who helped shape the sound of a specific genre.
+In recognition of Sinatra's unparalleled contributions to popular music, the legendary GRAMMY winner will be the recipient of both the Architect of Sound: Vision and Architect of Sound: Artist Awards.
+Selected by the Museum and its Board of Directors, the Architect of Sound Awards are dedicated to honoring those who are catalysts in changing the musical legacy of America, and have helped shape the sound of a specific genre.

-Major gala sponsors include The Recording Academy, AEG, Sony Music Entertainment and Sony/ATV Music Publishing.
+Major gala sponsors included The Recording Academy, AEG, Sony Music Entertainment and Sony/ATV Music Publishing.
 Additional sponsors include CBS Corporation, Greenberg Traurig LLP, Ziffren Brittenham LLP, Carolyn Powers and The David Geffen Foundation.
-Media sponsorship will be provided by Los Angeles Magazine.
+Media sponsorship was provided by Los Angeles Magazine.